Advanced Diagnostic Testing

 The Gut as Our Window to Health:

-- Food sensitivity– this food sensitivity test is different than a conventional allergy.
+- Food sensitivity– This food sensitivity test is different than a conventional allergy.
+It is also much more advanced than other clinics or online services provide.
+Why is it important?
 Allergies create immediate reactions such as swelling or stuffy nose.
 Food sensitivities create ongoing inflammation that drives chronic symptoms such as fatigue, brain fog and pain.
 However, we do not always feel all types of inflammation.
 Inflammation can be a silent player, as it is in heart disease, and will eventually cause different pathologies and conditions.
 By reducing inflammation with dietary changes, we decrease weight gain and fatigue but also reduce the chances of getting many diseases and even decrease our rate of aging.
+To learn more in-depth about our signature Progressive Food Sensitivity Testing, click here

 - “Leaky Gut” (Zonulin/DAO)– These are markers that allow us to measure leaky gut and allergic inflammation.
 Using this test, we can see how much improvement we have made in terms of calming down inflammation driven by histamine and food sensitivities.
 When these markers are abnormal, we are at more risk for diabetes, celiac disease, neurologic conditions, cancers, and anything driven by inflammation.